Implementing Resilience Briefing Series

 Funding and Financing Climate Adaptation

-BPC’s next Implementing Resilience briefing will focus on funding and financing strategies for climate adaptation projects, exploring how cities, counties, special districts, and the private sector can pay for resilience efforts.
+The third briefing in BPC’s Implementing Resilience series focused on funding and financing strategies for climate adaptation projects, exploring how cities, counties, special districts, and the private sector can pay for resilience efforts.

-The program will feature perspectives across all levels of government:
+The program featured perspectives across all levels of government:

-• Brian Strong (City and County of San Francisco) will provide a local perspective on how cities and counties are approaching funding and financing for resilience projects.
+• Brian Strong (City and County of San Francisco) provided a local perspective on how cities and counties are approaching funding and financing for resilience projects.

-• Jessica Davenport (State Coastal Conservancy) will discuss state funding and how programs are leveraging Proposition 4 dollars to advance resilience projects.
+• Jessica Davenport (State Coastal Conservancy) discussed state funding and how programs are leveraging Proposition 4 dollars to advance resilience projects.

-• Kathleen Schaefer (former FEMA) will share insights on federal funding opportunities and the role of insurance and FEMA programs in supporting both pre- and post-disaster investments.
+• Kathleen Schaefer (former FEMA) shared insights on federal funding opportunities and the role of insurance and FEMA programs in supporting both pre- and post-disaster investments.

-The event will be held on Wednesday, April 29, from 12:30 to 2:00 p.m. and will be offered in a hybrid format.
-In-person attendance will be hosted at Marsh Risk Insurance’s office at Four Embarcadero in San Francisco.
-Space will be limited and prioritized for BPC members, with any remaining spots opened to others.
+The session was held on Wednesday, April 29, from 12:30 PM to 2:00 PM and was offered in a hybrid format.
+In-person attendance was hosted at Marsh Risk Insurance’s office at Four Embarcadero in San Francisco, with virtual participation available via Zoom.

 Format: Hybrid (in-person and virtual)